Venombane/jQuery-Reading-List-Plugin/README.md

 # jQuery-Reading-List-Plugin
 This reading list plugin will be able to take in the photo, name, description and what chapter you’re on for a book or manga and take this information and display it on a nicely layed out page.
-In order to properly set up the plugin you need to download the css file provided on github and set up your html in a specific way below.
+In order to properly set up the plugin you need to download the css file provided on github, set up your html in a specific way below and you can optionally download the images folder on github with test image inside it or create your own for storing images.

     <ul id="reading_list">
         <li class="book">